srnfr/demo-build-dockerhub/README.md

 # demo-build-dockerhub

-Dumb demo to demonstrate automatic build between Github and DockerhUb
+Dumb demo to demonstrate automatic build between Github and DockerHub and GitHub Actions to ghcr.io